Chepstow: Town Gate and Port Wall

 Much of Chepstow's late-13th-century Port Wall remains intact, although the stretch south of the railway line was demolished when the National Shipyard was constructed in 1916.
 The wall is best seen adjoining the main town car park in Welsh Street, or beside the main A48 road at the top of School Hill.
 It can also be seen adjoining the Gate House, which was built in 1609 beside the Town Gate at the top (western) end of the High Street.
 The Town Gate, now a single carriageway roadway controlled by traffic lights, was once the only point of entrance to the town centre other than the bridge below the castle.
 It was rebuilt in 1524 and has undergone several renovations since then, most recently in 1986.
 The Gate House and the room above the archway itself are occasionally opened to the public.

 Priory Church of St Mary

 Chepstow Priory was established in 1067, at the same time as the castle.
-Its Norman west doorway remains intact, as do some mediaeval and later interior features including Jacobean tombs.
+Its Norman west doorway remains intact, as do some medieval and later interior features including Jacobean tombs.
 The Priory Church of St Mary became the town's parish church after the English Reformation.
 Its tower dates from the early 18th century, and the entire church was substantially rebuilt and extended in the mid-19th century, a process which destroyed some of its earlier features.